top of page

 Seymour names the plant Audrey II, after the flower-shop's bombshell employee (Greene).
 The little thing quickly grows out of a Maxwell House can to twelve-and-a-half feet tall, generating enormous fame on the shop and Seymour in particular.
 But the accolades come at a cost: Audrey II has a voracious appetite for human blood, and it's up to Seymour to provide it.
 At first, he can nurse the plant by pricking his own finger, but as Audrey II grows, so does the body count.
 How will Seymour escape the mess of his own making, especially when Audrey II starts calling the shots?

-Little Shop of Horrors has a look all its own: Paying homage to the Corman classic, it's a 1960 period piece, accurate down to the vintage garbage cans: Per the DVD's special features, set director Tessa Davies drove around in a truck, offering to swap out people's old garbage cans for new ones.
+Little Shop of Horrors has a look all its own: Paying homage to the Corman classic, it's set in New York City and is a 1960 period piece, accurate down to the vintage garbage cans: Per the DVD's special features, set director Tessa Davies drove around NYC in a truck, offering to swap out people's old garbage cans for new ones.
 "People thought I was crazy," she said.
 (I created a 1986 period piece, so I appreciate her efforts.)
 But despite the period accuracy, everything looks fake!
 It's an intentional aesthetic: Writer Howard Ashman told Frank Oz, "This is supposed to be stupid."

 Along those lines, you can easily tell that Little Shop of Horrors was filmed on a huge, extremely-detailed set.
 It was England's Pinewood Studios, which at the time was the world's largest soundstage.
+Yep, those garbage cans were shipped overseas!
 Frank Oz dubbed the look "heightened reality," and it's a tribute to the stage production.

 Concerning this movie adaptation of the stage musical (of the original movie!), Frank Oz called it "deceptive."
 He believed there was a thin line to be balanced, stating, "If we played it too camp, the audience wouldn't care about the characters.
 If we were too straight, we'd veer towards melodrama.
 There are no dizzying overhead crane shots.
 No irrelevant dance numbers.
 Nothing to overwhelm what is basically the simple story of a boy, a girl and a man-eating plant."